metalbear-co/metalbear.co/content/en/blog/pause-a-container/index.md

 ## How Do We Pause?

 We found out that there is a Docker API [for pausing a container](https://docs.docker.com/engine/api/v1.44/#tag/Container/operation/ContainerPause), which can be used to suspend all processes in a container.
-Luckily, we already work with CRI (Container Runtime Interface) API to collect information about the container, so using it for pausing is easy.
+Luckily, we already work with the CRI (Container Runtime Interface) API to collect information about the container, so using it for pausing is easy.
 We found out that this also exists for the other main container runtimes as well: [cri-o](https://github.com/cri-o/cri-o/blob/9493a08a3a53e4cb788eb13f0b0965a81d00ef36/internal/oci/runtime_pod.go#L233) and [containerd](https://github.com/containerd/containerd/blob/1435b0552eab7dd0370f57e2c82e67c8d1afdaf1/core/runtime/task.go#L71).
 So, that worked pretty well.
 We released [an initial version of the pause feature](https://github.com/metalbear-co/mirrord/pull/791) and marked it unstable.
 Like any software, the naive idea works until you meet the edge cases as you try to stabilize it.